 ‘BCC is about enabling landholders to be rewarded through selling biodiverse carbon as part of a broader aggregation where the quantity of carbon involved isn’t large enough to justify trading in their own right.
 BCC brings economics of scale to environmental rehabilitation,’ said Mr Foran.

-For landholders, Biodiverse Carbon Conservation will
+For landholders, Biodiverse Carbon Conservation (now Canopy) will

 For government and larger landholders, BCC will also